NaokiTOMITA1221/RINAMI_PROTEIN_SCIENCE/README.md

 Some neural-network components in RINAMI, including the MLP module and attention layer, include implementation adapted from the publicly available ChemGLaM repository.
 ChemGLaM is distributed under the Apache License 2.0, and a copy of the license is provided in `third_party_licenses/ChemGLaM_LICENSE`.
 The adapted implementation was modified for protein folding free-energy prediction in RINAMI.

-This attribution does not imply endorsement, collaboration, or responsibility for RINAMI by the authors of the cited third-party resources.